The Bankrate promise

 1. Check the VIN thoroughly

-You can check the VIN with government agencies and your state’s department of motor vehicles (DMV).
-You can also check a car’s VIN through the NICB’s VIN Check, recommends Renee Valdes, the advice editor at Kelley Blue Book.
-This is a free service and can inform you if there are any insurance records of a stolen car, including a vehicle that is not yet recovered.
+You can check the VIN with government agencies and your state’s department of motor vehicles.
+You can also check a car’s VIN through the NICB’s VIN Check, recommends Renee Valdes, senior advice editor at Kelley Blue Book.
+This free service can inform you if there are any insurance records of a stolen car, including a vehicle that is not yet recovered.

 “Some vehicles put the VIN inside the front driver door or on the windshield, and some owners can have the VIN etched on the window or inside the engine,” says Valdes.
 “Carmakers want to make it harder for thieves to steal VINs and create counterfeit ones.”